rvagg/node-worker-farm/README.md

   * **<code>maxConcurrentWorkers</code>** will set the number of child processes to maintain concurrently.
 By default it is set to the number of CPUs available on the current system, but it can be any reasonable number, including `1`.

   * **<code>maxConcurrentCallsPerWorker</code>** allows you to control the *concurrency* of individual child processes.
 Calls are placed into a queue and farmed out to child processes according to the number of calls they are allowed to handle concurrently.
 It is arbitrarily set to 10 by default so that calls are shared relatively evenly across workers, however if your calls predictably take a similar amount of time then you could set it to `-1` and Worker Farm won't queue any calls but spread them evenly across child processes and let them go at it.
 If your calls aren't I/O bound then it won't matter what value you use here as the individual workers won't be able to execute more than a single call at a time.

+### workerFarm.end(farm)

+Child processes stay alive waiting for jobs indefinitely and your farm manager will stay alive managing its workers, so if you need it to stop then you have to do so explicitly.
+If you send your farm API to `workerFarm.end()` then it'll cleanly end your worker processes.
+Note though that it's a *soft* ending so it'll wait for child processes to finish what they are working on before asking them to die.

+Once you end a farm, it won't handle any more calls, so don't even try!

 ## Licence